SamDOS 1.1 was the original DOS for the Sam Drive and external drives via the External Drive Interface.

 Version 1.1 source of many problems highlighted in one of the most corking ROM bugs in ROM 1.0 that prevented correct bootstapping forcing the user to enter a CALL command (CALL 229385 for 256K or on a 512K CALL 491529) after pressing F9 or typing BOOT.

 SAMDOS has been designed specifically for the SAM Coupe computer.
-It is similar to G+DOS as used with the MGT Plus D Spectrum disk interface.
+It is similar and mostly compatible with GDOS & G+DOS as used with the MGT DISCiPLE and Plus D Spectrum disk interfaces.

 We use 80 track per side, giving 160 tracks per disk.
 A track is made up of 10 data sectors, each giving 512 bytes of storage.